Putin declares ‘all of Ukraine is ours’ - and hints at nuclear threat

-Putin also hinted that Moscow stands ready to use a nuclear weapon if Kyiv’s forces used a so-called ‘dirty bomb’ - but Ukraine has denied it would ever do so
+Russian president also hints that Moscow stands ready to use a nuclear weapon if Kyiv’s forces use a so-called ‘dirty bomb’

 Vladimir Putin has declared that “all of Ukraine is ours” in one of his most hardline comments on the country since Donald Trump took power.

-But during a Q&A session at an investment event in St Petersburg, Putin was asked about his end goal in the protracted war in Ukraine, which is nearing the three-and-a-half year mark.
+But during a Q&A session at an investment event in St Petersburg, Putin was asked about his goal in the protracted war in Ukraine, which is nearing the three-and-a-half-year mark.

-"I have said many times that I consider the Russian and Ukrainian people to be one nation.
-In this sense, all of Ukraine is ours,” Putin said according to Sky News’ Moscow correspondent.
+“I have said many times that I consider the Russian and Ukrainian people to be one nation.
+In this sense, all of Ukraine is ours,” Putin said, according to Sky News.

-"There is an old rule.
-'Where a Russian soldier sets foot, that is ours'."
-An audience of Russian politicians and other business figures responded to the president’s words with applause.
+“There is an old rule: ‘Where a Russian soldier sets foot, that is ours.’”
+An audience of Russian politicians and business figures responded to the president’s words with applause.

-Russian troops continue to push forward in eastern areas of Ukraine, concentrating the bulk of its attacks in the Donetsk region.
-On Saturday, the Russian defence ministry said it had captured another village, the settlement of Zaporizhzhya.
+Russian troops continue to push forward in eastern areas of Ukraine, concentrating the bulk of their attacks in the Donetsk region.
+On Saturday, the Russian defence ministry said it had captured another village, the settlement of Zaporizhzhia.

-Putin appeared to later threaten the use of nuclear weapons on Ukraine - and promised “catastrophic” consequences for his enemy if they were to use the dirty bomb in its defence against Russia.
-Kyiv has always denied it would use a dirty bomb - a device containing radioactive material alongside explosives.
+Putin appeared to later threaten the use of nuclear weapons on Ukraine, and promised “catastrophic” consequences for his enemy if they were to use the dirty bomb in their defence against Russia.
+Kyiv has always denied it would use a dirty bomb, a device containing radioactive material alongside explosives.

 “This would be a colossal mistake on the part of those whom we call neo-Nazis on the territory of today’s Ukraine.
 It could be their last mistake,” Putin said.